 A few years ago, I traveled to Scotland for 3 months for my PhD program.
 As someone that has toured many small town cemeteries in America, the Scottish cemeteries were quite the cultural shock.
 Before reaching my final destination of Dundee, Scotland, I stayed in Edinburgh for a few days.
-When not drinking Scotch and reading in pubs, I was in Greyfriars Kirkyard: a cemetery that houses a loyal dog and a violent poltergeist.
-Burying people since the late 16th century, the cemetery is home to many interesting people and stories.
+When not drinking Scotch and reading in pubs, I was in Greyfriars Kirkyard: a graveyard that houses a loyal dog and a violent poltergeist.
+Burying people since the late 16th century, the graveyard is home to many interesting people and stories.

 Greyfriars Bobby was a Skye Terrier who supposedly guarded his deceased owner’s grave in the kirkyard for 14 years.
 After Bobby passed on January 14, 1872, he was buried not too far from his owner’s grave.
 When I saw his grave (below) it was covered with sticks, which I assumed were for a heavenly game of fetch.
 A fountain (above) was built on the corner of Candlemaker Row and George IV Bridge in Edinburgh.
 While some challenge the validity of the story, I think it’s too sweet to fact-check.

 While a sweet dog sleeps near his owner, another resident attacks visitors.
-Located in the cemetery is an eerie mausoleum (below) with the tomb of Sir George Mackenzie.
+Located in the graveyard is an eerie mausoleum (below) with the tomb of Sir George Mackenzie.
 Nicknamed Bluidy Mackenzie, he is buried among many that he harmed on earth:

 In the 17th century, Scotland was going through an intense religious struggle, started by King Charles introducing the Common Book of Prayer and declaring all opposition to the book an act of treason and the draconian lawyer George Mackenzie was the man responsible for putting the opposition down.